 This privacy notice does not apply to you if you are a client of ours.
 The notice that applies to our clients can be accessed here http://www.chapmanblack.com/privacy/

-In order to support your career aspirations and source new job opportunities for you, you may provide us with or we may obtain personal information about you, such as information regarding your:
+In order to support your career aspirations and source new job opportunities for you, you may provide us with or we may obtain personal information (also referred to as "personal data") about you, such as information regarding your:

 a) personal contact details such as name, title, addresses, telephone numbers, and personal email addresses;